thuang-power/thuang-power.github.io/_pages/about.md

 ---
 I am a postdoctoral researcher in the Laboratory for Information and Decision Systems ([LIDS](https://lids.mit.edu)) at [MIT](https://www.mit.edu).
 Before joining MIT, I was a postdoc researcher in the Department of Electrical and Computer Engineering at Texas A&M University where I obtained my Ph.D. degree in 2021.
 My research focuses on data analytics, physical/cyber resilience enhancement, and security analysis in massively digitized power grid.
 From September to December of 2018, I was a visiting Ph.D. student in the LIDS at MIT.
 My industry experience includes an internship at [ISO-New England](https://www.iso-ne.com) in 2018 and an internship at [Mitsubishi Electric Research Laboratories](https://www.merl.com) in 2019.

-<span style="color:red">I will join the ECE department at San Diego State University as a tenure-track Assistant Professor.
+I will join the ECE department at San Diego State University as a tenure-track Assistant Professor, starting Aug.
+2022.
 My research focuses on data analytics, cyber security, and modeling and control of electric energy systems with inverter-based resources.
-My research group has two fully funded Ph.D. positions.
-If you are interested in joining my research group, please email your CV and transcript to tonghuang21 AT gmail DOT com</span>
+My research group has <span class="text-effect-shortcodes-rainbow">**two fully funded Ph.D. positions**</span>.
+If you are interested in joining my research group, please email your CV and transcript to tonghuang21 AT gmail DOT com

 Announcements
 =====